hknd23/idcempy/docs/idcempy_tutorial.rst

    print(miop_EU.vcov)

-To estimate the predicted probabilities:
+:func:`zmiopc.iopfit` calculates the predicted probabilities for the MiOP model:

 .. testcode::

    # Define the model for which you want to estimate the predicted probabilities

-   fittedmiop = zmiopc.iopcfit(miop_EU)
+   fittedmiop = zmiopc.iopfit(miop_EU)

    # Print predicted probabilities

-   print(fittedziopc.responsefull)
+   print(fittedmiop.responsefull)

-The package also allows you to simulates data from MiOP model results and compute changes in predicted probabilities when the value of a variable changes.
+The MiOP model can also work with :func:`zmiopc.split_effects` and :func:`zmiopc.ordered_effects` to compute changes in predicted probabilities when the value of a variable changes.
-This allows you to illustrate how the changes in the split-probit covariates affect the probablilities of being in one population versus another.

 .. testcode::

     # Define model from which predicted probabilities will be estimated and the number of simulations.

-    miopxeno = idcempy.split_effects(miop_EU, 1, nsims = 10000)
+    miopxeno = zmiopc.split_effects(miop_EU, 1, nsims = 10000)

-To plot the predicted probabilities.
+To plot the predicted probabilities:

 .. testcode::

      # Get box plot of predicted probabilities

      miopxeno.plot.box(grid='False')

-You can calculate the change in predicted probabilities of the outcome variable when the value of a covarariate changes.
-The box plots below display the change in predicted probabilities of the outcome variable in the MiOP model estimated above when Xenophobia increases one standard deviation from its mean value.

 .. testcode::